-The World Bee Project CIC supports the interdependencies between bees and people, and offers women living in hardship and adversity sustainable additional livelihood options as honey producing beekeepers.
+The World Bee Project CIC supports the interdependencies between bees and people, and offers women living in hardship sustainable additional livelihood options as honey producing beekeepers.

-• 80 women trained as beekeepers: 40 in the Pandiyar mangroves (1-year training) and 40 in the Ayyalur forest area (3-year training).
+• 80 women trained as beekeepers: 40 in the Pandiyar mangroves and 40 in the Ayyalur forest area.

-• 700 Apis Cerana Indica bee colonies captured from the forest and distributed.
+• 600 Apis Cerana Indica bee colonies captured from the forest and distributed to 80 women for creating managed colonies.

 • 36 million+ Apis Cerana Indica honeybees introduced into the environment.